javoncherry2/csci-466-proj/README.md

 Hamzah Subhani - Notes for 11/26

 I was able to create the web interface!
 It shows all the songs and also has a search function to search by main artist, title, and contributor.
 I also tried requesting a song for both Queues. i logged into Javons MariaDB and checked both the openq and priorityq tables and it worked!!
-I am still trying to figure out how to sort descending and ascending when multiple rows and returned.
-If you want to try it out for youself, make sure to put database.sql, user_i.php and db_connect.php into your public_html folder and then click user_i.php on your domain to check it.
+Click the header for each row to sort by asc or desc order.
+If you want to try it out for yourself, make sure to put database.sql, user_i.php and db_connect.php into your public_html folder and then click user_i.php on your domain to check it.
 I know Javon had a php file that establishes connection to the database but I added my own anyways.